jeffsu/upbeat/README.md

       upbeat:
         - strategy: upbeat

+**tcp**

+Strategy to check if a connection to a port can be established.
+Fields:

+  * port: port of service
+  * host: host of service
+  * timeout: defaults to 2000
+  * interval: defaults to 3000

 **mysql**

 The mysql strategy will connect to a mysql server and perform a query.
-Filds:
+Fields:

   * sql: sql to send - defaults to "SHOW DATABASES LIMIT 1"
   * database: selects database to use - defaults to "MYSQL"